 How big are the balloons you want to launch?
 Look at the size of the launcher’s cradle to determine what size water balloons you can launch.
 Bear in mind that larger balloons are heavier and therefore harder to send long distances.

-Some water balloon launchers include as many as 300 balloons, so you won’t have to buy them separately.
-Some launchers also include a nozzle for quickly filling the balloons and get you playing sooner.
+Some water balloon launchers include as many as 300 balloons, so you won’t have to get them separately.
+Some launchers also include a nozzle for quickly filling the balloons and getting you playing sooner.
 A carrying case is a good way to keep your launcher, balloons, and nozzle in one place so you don’t have to go digging for them at the start of summer.

 Inexpensive: Water balloon launchers that cost $5 to $10 are usually made from lower-quality materials and don’t usually include accessories.
 These may be handheld or require three people to use, but the distance generally maxes out at around 50 feet.

 Mid-range: In the $10 to $20 range are water balloon launchers that may include accessories like balloons and nozzles.
 These tend to be sturdier in design and may be capable of achieving distances up to 1,500 feet.